DenisCampos/ckeditor5-denis-20/README.md

 		console.error( 'There was a problem initializing the editor.', error );
 	} );
 ```

-**Note:** If you are planning to integrate CKEditor 5 deep into your application, it is actually more convenient and recommended to install and import the source modules directly (like it happens in `ckeditor.js`).
-Read more in the [Advanced setup guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/advanced-setup.html).

 ## License

 Licensed under the terms of [GNU General Public License Version 2 or later](http://www.gnu.org/licenses/gpl.html).
 For full details about the license, please check the `LICENSE.md` file or [https://ckeditor.com/legal/ckeditor-oss-license](https://ckeditor.com/legal/ckeditor-oss-license).